lockss/lockss-rtd-portal/docs/migration/configuring1.rst

 4. In the :guilabel:`Database Password` field, enter the database password for the LOCKSS 2.x system.

-5. :bdg-dark:`dry run migration only` If you are doing a :ref:`Dry Run Migration`, select the :guilabel:`Perform dry run migration` checkbox in the :guilabel:`Migration Options` section.
+5. |DRYRUNONLY| If you are doing a :ref:`Dry Run Migration`, select the :guilabel:`Perform dry run migration` checkbox in the :guilabel:`Migration Options` section.

-6.  :bdg-danger:`same-host migration with incremental reclamation only`
+6.  |SAMEHOSTINCREMENTALONLY|

     **If, and only if,** you are doing a :ref:`Same-Host Migration With Incremental Reclamation`, select the :guilabel:`Delete each AU after migration` checkbox.

    .. caution::

-      :bdg-danger:`same-host migration with incremental reclamation only`

       **Selecting this option will permanently delete content from your LOCKSS 1.x system, gradually during the migration as it progresses.** This option should be used **if, and only if,** you are doing a :ref:`Same-Host Migration With Incremental Reclamation`, which is only applicable if **neither** a :ref:`New-Host Migration` **nor** a :ref:`Same-Host Migration With Future Reclamation` are feasible.
 You will receive a popup warning when you check this checkbox, which you need to acknowledge before you can continue.